The Massachusetts Loan Repayment Program (MLRP) – Overview

-Massachusetts offers loan repayment programs for primary health care professionals in a variety of disciplines including physicians, dentists, nurse practitioners, and behavioral health professionals.
+Massachusetts offers loan repayment programs for primary health care professionals in a variety of disciplines including dental, medical, and mental health professionals.
 The goal of these programs is to provide educational loan repayment as an incentive for health professionals to practice in communities where significant shortages of health care providers and barriers to access have been identified.

-Participants/award recipients can not be concurrently taking part in any other government loan repayment plan or be member of the National Health Service Corps.
+MLRP award recipients cannot be concurrently taking part in any other government loan repayment plan or be member of the National Health Service Corps.

 Applications for both loan repayment programs are accepted between March and September.

 For a copy of the MLRP guide and application visit: http://www.mass.gov/dph/primarycare